 It is widely known that jumping spiders are not aggressive towards humans, but what about their biting habits?
 Even though their bites are rare, it’s important to understand the circumstances under which they might occur.

 The severity of a jumping spider bite is often likened to that of a mild bee sting or a minor irritation.
-This is largely due to the minute amount of venom injected and the relatively harmless nature of the specific compounds within the venom.
-Therefore, even if a jumping spider were to bite, it’s more likely to result in a minor inconvenience rather than anything significant.
+This is mainly due to the minute amount of venom injected and the relatively harmless nature of the specific compounds within the venom.
+Therefore, even if a jumping spider were to bite, it’s more likely to result in a minor inconvenience than anything significant.

 To put things into perspective, consider the comparison to an everyday event like being pricked by a thorn or accidentally touching a nettle leaf.
 The consequences are minimal and easily manageable, and similar logic applies to jumping spider bites in most cases.